istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

     {{< /text >}}

 3. Generate a `cluster.env` configuration to deploy in the VMs.
-This file contains the k8s cluster IP address ranges to intercept and redirect via Envoy.
+This file contains the Kubernetes cluster IP address ranges to intercept and redirect via Envoy.
 You specify the CIDR range when you install Kubernetes as `servicesIpv4Cidr`.
     Replace $MY_ZONE and $MY_PROJECT in the following example commands with the appropriate values to obtain the CIDR after installation: